ten-protocol/ten-whitepaper/threat-model.md

 Any L2 node can become an Aggregator quickly by benefiting from the censorship resistance of Ethereum.
 To counter the attack, they will have to pay the stake and publish a correct rollup.

-### Attacks against the fair lottery that designates the winner of the round
+### Attacks Against The Fair Lottery That Designates The Winner Of The Round
 The POBI protocol assigns a leader each round by using random numbers generated inside the TEE.
 An attacker that can hack the technology could generate a well-chosen number and thus win each round.
 This is not an attack against the safety of the ledger and is not of great concern.

 If some Aggregator wins statistically many more rounds than they should, it will highlight the problem to the community.